icylace/CursorRuler/README.md

 - In ST2 there is a major bug which is described below.

 - While moving a selected group of text with the mouse the insertion-point cursor is not shown with its own dynamic ruler.
 Though, this is probably preferable since this distinguishes the editing cursors from the insertion-point cursors.

+- The positioning of the cursor rulers is scaled according to the font size.
+The larger the font size the greater the chance that gaps will get introduced into "thick" cursor ruler styles like the column highlighting style.
+The size of the gaps also increase with font size.

 - Using the column-like highlighting style while using a variable-width font looks strange.
 Perhaps this should considered a bug?